BlarkLee/Big-data/README.md

-# Big-data
+# MIT Big-Data program
-a program followed with MIT Dr. Fan Zhang to integrate CNN with Docker and Cassandra
+This is a program followed with Dr. Fan Zhang from to integrate the applicaton of CNN with Docker and Cassandra.